Get 80% off your plan for your first 6 months.*

 Can a pro forma invoice be cancelled?

-Yes.
-Since a pro forma invoice isn't a finalised document, either party can cancel or revise it before a formal order is placed.
-If circumstances change, you can issue an updated pro forma with new terms or simply let the original expire once its validity period passes.
+Yes, either party can cancel or revise a pro forma invoice before a formal order is placed.
+If circumstances change, you can issue an updated pro forma with new terms or let the original expire.

 Should you sign a pro forma invoice?